Posted on Leave a comment

 Do you have difficulties to changing colors in crochet?

-Is there a gap in the fabric that disfigures it?
+Is there a gap in the fabric that disfigures it?.
+Here I am going to explain how to hide color changes in your amigurumis.

 Amigurumis are crocheted in rounds being the most used way to make them the spiral technique.